slimgroup/JUDI.jl/examples/field_examples/viking_graben_line12/proc/README.md

 The processing is pretty straightforward:

-0. geometry correction
+0. Geometry correction
-1. deghosting
+1. Deghosting
-2. gain
+2. Gain
-3. turning waves muting
+3. Turning waves muting
-4. turning waves supression using dip filter (not necessary but good for Madagascar use experience)
+4. Turning waves supression using dip filter (not necessary but good for Madagascar use experience)
-5. multiples supression using Radon transform
+5. Multiples supression using Radon transform
-6. automatic velocity picking
+6. Automatic velocity picking
-7. export to segy
+7. Export to segy

 The result of processing (exported to segy) is used by JUDI while RTM/LSRTM.